To report a sexual assault, please call 911

 - Report to police.
 If you report to police, a uniformed officer will be dispatched to document the initial details of the incident and collect any evidence you may have.
 You may also go to any police substation during business hours to make a report there.

-- Obtain a Sex Assault Forensic Exam.
+- Obtain a Sexual Assault Forensic Exam.
 If the assault happened within the last 120 hours (5 days), you can obtain a Sexual Assault Forensic Exam (SAFE), also known as a rape kit, a sex assault kit, or a medical forensic exam.
 The exam is an opportunity for you to get medical and emotional care, while potentially gathering evidence.
-Currently, Tucson Medical Center is the primary hospital that offers exams.
+Currently, Tucson Medical Center and Banner University Medical Center Tucson offer exams.
 However, if you need immediate medical attention, go to the nearest hospital.
 It's also important for you to know:

 - You may obtain a SAFE without having to make a police report.